eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/includes/congestion_control.rst

 independently resulting in three possible cases:

-- **Decrease**: If the DataWriter had to retransmit data to the reader during the period (signalling packet loss or network congestion), the current bandwidth limit is multiplied by the ``decrease_factor``.
-Note that the first repair attemptfor a given sequence number is not counted to avoid overreacting to isolated packet losses.
+- **Decrease**: If the DataWriter had to retransmit data to the reader during the period (signaling packet loss or network congestion), the current bandwidth limit is multiplied by the ``decrease_factor``.
+Note that the first repair attempt for a given sequence number is not counted to avoid overreacting to isolated packet losses.

   .. note::